apache/druid/docs/development/extensions-core/catalog.md

 ALTER TABLE "druid"."visits" SET PROPERTIES (sealed = NULL)
 ```

-Both statements require the `WRITE` permission on the datasource, the same permission the REST API checks.
+Both statements require `READ` and `WRITE` permission on the datasource, the same permissions the REST API checks.
 Table
 names may be unqualified or qualified with the `druid` schema; other schemas are rejected.
 Names are case-sensitive.

 There is no `DROP TABLE`.
 Deleting a table's catalog entry without deleting its data would be a surprising meaning